You might have unique business logic that you’d like to implement within Stripe. For instance, you may want to:

 - Review all payments greater than $1,000 that have been made with a prepaid card

 Rules allow you to implement this business logic as specific actions to be taken whenever a payment matches a criteria that you define.
-Radar comes with some built-in rules and the ability to create more in the Dashboard.
+Stripe Radar comes with some built-in default rules and Stripe Radar for Fraud Teams gives you the ability to create custom rules in the Dashboard.

-Radar provides a set of default rules based on the judgments of our machine learning models, which are:
+Stripe Radar and Stripe Radar for Fraud Teams provide a set of default rules based on the judgments of our machine learning models, which are:

 Block if Stripe evaluates the payment as high risk